 When you live in a small college town, it’s difficult to shed the feeling that the town exists to support the university.
 Everywhere one goes in Charlottesville, the presence of the University of Virginia is felt.
 When graduation is over, the community unleashes its belt, sighs and relaxes.
-Summer break is our time to wander through town with ease, to walk along the grounds and to admire Mr. Jefferson’s Academical Village.
+Summer break is our time to wander around town with ease, to walk around the grounds and to admire Mr. Jefferson’s Academical Village.
 We don’t expect news about the university to dominate the media at this time, which made the events of June 2012 disconcerting.
-The resignation of the beloved president dumbfounded everyone, while drawing national attention to the town.
+The resignation of the beloved president dumbfounded everyone while drawing national attention to the town.

 The Chronicle of Higher Education, which announced Sullivan’s abrupt decision on June 10, garnered over 125 comments.
 Helen Dragas, the rector of the board of visitors, “specifically cited the need for a leader who would be open to changes in curriculum-delivery methods, including online learning.”
 My Facebook page was alight with daily status updates.
 Rumblings over the ethical treatment of “our community’s” president supersede those regarding the concept of “online coursework.”
-However, most palled in comparison to the lengthy diatribe contributed by readers, several that questioned the purpose or validity of open, online education. http://www.connectivism.ca/
+However, most paled in comparison to the lengthy diatribe contributed by readers, several that questioned the purpose or validity of open, online education. http://www.connectivism.ca/

 I followed the local and national stories with interest, filtering through the gossip with details that were funneled to me as a university volunteer.
 The dust had not settled before the university’s new relationship with Coursera was announced on July 17, 2012.
-I’ve taken numerous graduate courses over the years, of which only one was a hybrid course and none were free.
+I’ve taken numerous graduate courses over the years, of which only one was a hybrid course and none was free.
 Over the last several years, I have seen advertisements on television regarding the University of Phoenix, as well as other online for profit institutions.
 I’ve always wondered how coursework from such institutions compared with that offered by traditional universities.The “21st Century Literacy” hybrid course, offered through Longwood University, was both rigorous and academically rewarding.
 An important component of my Personal Learning Network is to read articles regarding higher education.
-I have read journal articles during the last six months, but have not responded by submitting comments.
+I have read journal articles during the last six months but have not responded by submitting comments.
 (I will consider commenting on articles as a way in which I will become a more connected learner!)

 This individual, jspqr 4 months ago states,